Gelarehh/Comparing-analytical-and-actual-throughput-of-IEEE-802.11-DCF-mode/README.md

-# Comparing analytical and actual throughput of IEEE 802.11 DCF mode
+# Comparing Analytical and Actual Throughput of IEEE 802.11 DCF Mode

 A network using IEEE 802.11 DCF mode as MAC protocol is considered.
 There are n nodes in the network where they all always have packets to transmit.
 It is assumed that all the nodes can hear all the transmissions, including RTS, CTS, DATA, and ACK.